Sausalito Art Festival Foundation

 The Leonard Kaprielian Grants program honors long-time Sausalito Art Festival Foundation board member and community volunteer Leonard Kaprielian and supports the Foundation’s mission to encourage, promote and support the arts in the community.

-Applications for the 2017 Leonard Kaprielian Grants program will be available in October 2017!
+Applications for the 2017 Leonard Kaprielian Grants program are available now!